Vertical Ridges and Nail Health: Facts About Vitamin Deficiencies

 twenty nail dystrophy

-As discussed above, an underlying cause of the vertical ridges in the fingernail is nutritional deficiencies.
+As discussed above, nutritional deficiencies are an underlying cause of the vertical ridges in the fingernail.

-These can be in the form of either not getting enough of certain vitamins or minerals, or your body not being able to absorb them properly.
+These can be caused by either not getting enough of certain vitamins or minerals or your body not being able to absorb them properly.

-Iron deficit anemia and vitamin B12 deficiency are two common deficiencies that have been linked to nail ridges.
+Iron deficit anemia and vitamin B12 deficiency are two common deficiencies linked to nail ridges.

 Can vitamin D deficiency cause nail ridges?

 Vertical nail ridges can also be a symptom of vitamin D deficiency.
-Vitamin D is an important nutrient that helps our bodies absorb calcium.
-It is also necessary for healthy nails, hair, and bones.
+Vitamin D is an important nutrient that helps our bodies absorb calcium and is necessary for healthy nails, hair, and bones.

-If you have vertical nail ridges and are also experiencing other symptoms of vitamin D deficiency, such as fatigue or bone pain.
+If you have vertical nail ridges and are also experiencing other vitamin D deficiency symptoms, such as fatigue or bone pain.

-You should also know that vitamin D deficiency is quite common, especially in the winter months when we don’t get as much sunlight.
+You should also know that vitamin D deficiency is quite common, especially in winter when we don’t get as much sunlight.

-In this modern time, when we spend most time in the office or home, it is hard to get enough sunlight.
+In modern times, when we spend most of our time in the office or at home, it is hard to get enough sunlight.
 That’s why many people take vitamin D supplements during the winter months.

-Another thing that you need to know is that vertical nail lines are actually quite normal.
+Another thing that you need to know is that vertical nail lines are pretty standard.

 Most people have at least a few vertical nail lines, and they are nothing to be concerned about.